phibkro/drinks/README.md

 #### End-to-end testing

 Our most important tests are our e2e tests that ensures the app works as intended for our users.

+To run the e2e tests both the app and server must be running.
+Then run `npm run cypress:open` in app/ and choose the `e2e` folder.
+Or run `npm run test-e2e` in app/ to run all tests in the `e2e` folder.

 ### PostgresQL